ICSC-CN-HPC-Spoke-4-Earth-Climate/documentation/docs/source/1_introduction.rst

 * **Organization Member**: default, non-administrative role.
 * **Organization Owner**: complete administrative access.

-The owners of the ICSC Spoke 4 GitHub Organization are appointed by the coordination of the Spoke.
+The owners of the ICSC CN HPC Spoke 4 GitHub Organization are appointed by the coordination of the Spoke.
-About 3-4 members are selected for this role, to ensure the necessary stability and continuity in the management and long-term maintenance of the organization and the connected repositories.
+About 3-4 members are selected for this role, to ensure the necessary stability and continuity in the management and long-term maintenance of the Organization and the connected repositories.
 Organization owners can create repositories, configure their settings, delete them, and perform other relevant operations.
-To protect the organization's data, **the creation of repositories has been restricted to only the organization owners.**
-Work package leaders or work package team maintainers are required to provide a list of the repositories they intend to create or transfer to the organization.
-Later requests will follow a similar protocol.
-More on this in the :ref:`WP Team Maintainer's How-to`.

 Team-level roles allow members to manage a team.
 Any organization member can be assigned the role of team maintainer,